vertica/vertica-grafana-datasource/README.md

 ### Raw Query Mode
 To switch to the raw query mode, click `Edit SQL`.
 You can also click `Query Inspector` to view the raw query.

-> If you use the raw query mode, ensure your query at minimum has `ORDER BY time` and a filter on the returned time range.
+**Note:** If you use the raw query mode, ensure your query at minimum has `ORDER BY time` and a filter on the returned time range.

 ![Raw Query Mode](https://github.com/vertica/vertica-grafana-datasource/blob/plugin-code/src/img/datasource-panel-raw-query.png)

 ### Disable Query
 To disable a query, click the eye icon in the toolbar of the query builder.
 The query is not executed, and its result is removed from the dashboard.

-### Data source help
+### Data Source Help
 To view the data source help, click `?` icon in the toolbar of every query row.

 ![Query Help](https://github.com/vertica/vertica-grafana-datasource/blob/plugin-code/src/img/datasource-query-help.png)